lovebes/forestry-coram-software/content/blog/elixir-and-time-series-data.md

 Well, what if we don't rely on replicas to scale?

 What if we had a highly performant language that can handle massive connections?
+And just have one replica for one pod as the ingestion service?

 Then the ONLY bottleneck becomes the DB connection, which limits the problem drastically.